The fully-light vector tetraquark states with explicit P-wave via the QCD sum rules: Numerical results and discussions

-In our previous work \cite{ssss-ZGWANG-2019}, the predicted mass of the vector tetraquark state without an explicit P-wave between the diquark and antidiquark pair, $M_{X}=3.08\pm0.11\,\rm{GeV}$, is much larger than the experimental value of the mass of the $Y/\phi(2175)$, and opposes assigning the $Y/\phi(2175)$ as a hidden-strange partner of the $Y$ states without an explicit P-wave.
-Most of the vector tetraquark states with an explicit P-wave have lower masses than the corresponding vector tetraquark states with an implicit P-wave we studied earlier \cite{ssss-ZGWANG-2019}, see Table \ref{mass-residue}.
-If we release the pole contributions $(37-70)\%$ to smaller values, we can obtain even smaller masses than those presented in Table \ref{mass-residue}, for example, the values obtained in Refs.\cite{ssss-ZGWANG-2006,WZG-Vector-CPL}.
+In our previous work \cite{ssss-ZGWANG-2019}, the predicted mass of the vector tetraquark state without an explicit P-wave between the diquark and antidiquark pair, $M_{X}=3.08\pm0.11\,\rm{GeV}$, is much larger than the experimental value of the mass of the $Y(2175)/\phi(2170)$, and opposes assigning the $Y(2175)/\phi(2170)$ as a hidden-strange partner of the $Y$ states without an explicit P-wave.
+Most of the vector tetraquark states with an explicit P-wave have lower masses than the corresponding vector tetraquark states with an implicit P-wave we studied earlier \cite{ssss-ZGWANG-2019}, see Tables \ref{mass-residue-1}-\ref{mass-residue-2}.
+If we release the pole contributions $(37-70)\%$ to smaller values, we can obtain even smaller masses than those presented in Tables \ref{mass-residue-1}-\ref{mass-residue-2}, for example, the values obtained in Refs.\cite{ssss-ZGWANG-2006,WZG-Vector-CPL}.

-The predicted masses are stable with variations of the Borel parameters, see Fig.\ref{mass-ssss}-\ref{mass-qqqq}, the uncertainties come from the Borel parameters are rather small, the predictions are robust.
-We hope those vector tetraquark states can be experimentally verified in the future, and confront the predictions to the experimental data in the future at the BESIII, LHCb, Belle II et al.
+The predicted masses are stable with variations of the Borel parameters, see Figs.\ref{mass-ssss}-\ref{mass-qqqq} for the currents with partial derivatives as an example, the uncertainties come from the Borel parameters are rather small, the predictions are robust.
+Furthermore, from Tables \ref{mass-residue-1}-\ref{mass-residue-2}, we can see clearly that the currents with the covariant derivatives and partial derivatives only lead to slight/tiny difference, we prefer the covariant derivatives in constructing the interpolating currents if gauge invariance is emphasized.
+On the other hand, if only final numerical results are concerned, we can choose either covariant derivatives or partial derivatives.

+The currents $J_{\alpha}$ with the same quantum numbers could mix with each other under renormalization, we should introduce the mixing matrixes $U$ to obtain the diagonal currents, $J_{\alpha}^{\prime }=UJ_{\alpha}$, which couple potentially to (more) physical states, as the physical states have several Fock components.
+The matrixes $U$ can be determined by direct calculating anomalous dimensions of all the currents, it is difficult to obtain a diagonal current, which is an special superposition of several non-trial currents to match with all the considerable Fock states.
+For the vector tetraquark state $ss\bar{s}\bar{s}$, if we want to obtain a more physical state, we have to take account of the mixing effects of the currents $J^1_{\mu,ss\bar{s}\bar{s}}$, $J^2_{\mu,ss\bar{s}\bar{s}}$, $J^3_{\mu,ss\bar{s}\bar{s}}$ and $J^4_{\mu,ss\bar{s}\bar{s}}$ at least, and introduce three mixing angles, $\theta$, $\theta_{12}$ and $\theta_{34}$,